nfriess/logipi/README.md

 - **flash_loader**: A utility to load .bit files on the flash chip, or read data from the flash chip.

+- **i2cslave**: An I2C slave device that can communicate with the Raspberry Pi, implementing a wishbone master in VHDL.

 ## License

 **Licensed under the GNU GENERAL PUBLIC LICENSE version 2**